-- 1. Preserve and protect existing riparian buffers and provide for improved stewardship. - 2.
-Efforts should be made to protect/enhance the stream corridor through the establishment of effective forested buffers.
-Stream buffers will offer some measure of protection against encroaching land uses and act to protect public and private property. - 3.
-Assist landowners with their efforts to protect and maintain healthy riparian buffers, address invasive species, and improve the condition of unstable or degraded riparian areas. - 4.
-Provide assistance with managing and preventing the spread of Japanese knotweed and other invasive species. - 5.
-Provide assistance for streamside landowners to maintain diverse and healthy riparian buffers of at least 35-100 feet using native shrubs, trees and other woody vegetation.
+1. Preserve and protect existing riparian buffers and provide for improved stewardship.

+2. Efforts should be made to protect/enhance the stream corridor through the establishment of effective forested buffers.
+Stream buffers will offer some measure of protection against encroaching land uses and act to protect public and private property.
-CATSKILL STREA CATSKILL STREAMS BUFFER INITIATIVE Action Item Partners Description Funding Status Replant a large section of Batavia Kill streambank adjacent to Tompkins - Quarry.
-Project was on hold due to a change in ownership from GCSWCD, Tompkins Quarry to the Town of Ashland.
-A planting plan has been Tompkins Riparian NYCDEP, developed and GCSWCD will obtain landowner agreement with the Project Ashland Town of Ashland to proceed with bank grading and planting in 2018.
-CSBI Active Riparian planting project to restore approximately 300 linear feet of streamside vegetation along the East Kill.
-GCSWCD has a 5 year landowner agreement for this property.
-The Greene County Highway Department restored the stream channel.
-GCSWCD installed willow stakes along 300 feet of streambank.
-Additional trees and shrubs will be Benjamin Property GCSWCD, planted on the site as needed.
-Project site will be evaluated to determine Planting NYCDEP vegetation needs in 2018.
-CSBI Active Riparian planting to restore approximately 300 linear feet of streamside vegetation along a Schoharie Creek tributary in Hunter.
-Streambank was graded in 2016.
-221 native trees and shrubs and 6 vertical bundles Grossman Property GCSWCD, were installed in fall 2017.
-Project site will be evaluated to determine Planting NYCDEP vegetation needs in 2018.
-CSBI Active Restore approximately 5,840 square feet of streamside vegetation along a portion of the Stony Clove in Hunter.
-Plant 60 riparian trees and GCSWCD, shrubs and install 50 willow stakes.
-Site requires grading prior to Riley Planting NYCDEP planting.
-CSBI Active Treat Japanese knotweed with herbicides on stream restoration sites and CSBI Catskill Stream Buffer Initiative project sites.
-Sites that will be treated GCSWCD in 2018 include, South Street Riparian Planting, Brandywine/Ashland NYCDEP Japanese Knotweed GCSWCD, Connector Reach, Maier Farm, Kastanis, Ashland Wellhead, Holden, SMP Treatment NYCDEP Conine, Lanesville, Apple Hill and Windham Path.
-Contract Active

-McWilliams GCSWCD, Restore 0.25 acre of streamside vegetation along a portion of the Batavia Kill in Prattsville.
-Plant 100 riparian trees and shrubs along 210 feet of Planting NYCDEP streambank.
-CSBI Active CCCWCD Restore 0.53 acre of streamside vegetation along a portion of the West Kill in West Kill, NY.
-Provide native seed and soil for riprap interplanting and plant 40 pinguing types and plant along 575 forter for GCSWCD, planting and plant 40 riparian trees and shrubs along 575 feet of Russ Planting NYCDEP streambank.
-CSBI Active
+3. Assist landowners with their efforts to protect and maintain healthy riparian buffers, address invasive species, and improve the condition of unstable or degraded riparian areas.

+4. Provide assistance with managing and preventing the spread of Japanese knotweed and other invasive species.

+5. Provide assistance for streamside landowners to maintain diverse and healthy riparian buffers of at least 35-100 feet using native shrubs, trees and other woody vegetation.

+CATSKILL STRE CATSKILL STREAMS BUFFER INITIATIVE Action Item Partners Description Funding Status Ashland Town Park Project GCSWCD, NYCDEP, Ashland GCSWCD obtained landowner agreement with the Town of Ashland, graded 1,250 ft of streambank and controlled 0.77 acre of Japanese knotweed in 2018.
+GCSWCD will continue JKW control in 2019 prior to planting a demonstration riparian buffer.
+CSBI Active Japanese Knotweed Treatment GCSWCD, NYCDEP Treat Japanese knotweed with herbicides on stream restoration sites and Catskill Stream Buffer Initiative project sites.
+Sites will be treated in 2019 as needed.
+CSBI GCSWCD NYCDEP SMP Contract Active DEP Parcel 5251 Planting GCSWCD, NYCDEP Riparian planting to restore 3.6 acres of streamside vegetation along a portion of the Schoharie Creek in Lexington, NY.
+GCSWCD will plant 1,570 native trees and shrubs along 1,800 feet of streambank.
+CSBI Active CSBI Landowner/ Project Recruitment GCSWCD, NYCDEP Conduct site visits with landowners interested in the CSBI program to recruit future riparian buffer planting projects.
+CSBI On-going